Academic Advising Center

 Question: 11.
 Is there a program to help students on academic probation?

-student being denied another progress probation.
+being denied another progress probation.

 Question: 12.
 In the event I get sick during the semester or have to leave school